syslogic/php-hms/README.md

 #### PushKit API Server

  - `HUAWEI_HMAC_VERIFICATION_KEY` (optional)<br/>
-   The HMAC verification key is unique to each upstream message webhook. <br/>The value can be obtained from such webhook configuration settings.
+   The HMAC verification key is unique to each upstream message webhook. <br/>The value can be obtained from each such webhook configuration form.

 #### AnalyticsKit API: